Fraticelli: Background

-Various Fraticelli
+Various Fraticelli groups

-Angelo da Clareno and the "Clareni"
+Angelo da Clareno and the Clareni

-The first Fraticelli group was begun by Brother Angelo da Clareno (or da Cingoli).
-Angelo and several brethren from the March of Ancona had been condemned (c.
-1278) to imprisonment for life, but were liberated by the general of the order, Raimondo Gaufredi (1289–1295) and sent to Armenia, where the king, Hethum II, welcomed them.
-The local clergy, however, were less enthusiastic, and following popular agitations against them they were exiled from Armenia towards the end of 1293.
-They returned to Italy, where in 1294 Celestine V, noted for his asceticism but whose pontificate lasted scarcely six months, willingly permitted them to live as hermits in the strict observance of the Rule of St. Francis.
-Celestine absolved them of their vows of obedience to their Franciscan superiors, and constituted them as a separate group of Poor Hermits who could live at the monasteries of the Celestines.
+The first Fraticelli group was begun by Brother Angelo da Clareno (also “da Cingoli”).
+Angelo and several brethren from the March of Ancona had been sentenced in c.
+1278 to life imprisonment, but were liberated by the general of the order, Raimondo Gaufredi (1289–1295) and sent to Armenia, where the king Hethum II welcomed them.
+The local clergy, however, were less enthusiastic, and following popular agitations against them the group were expelled from Armenia towards the end of 1293.
+They returned to Italy, where in 1294 Celestine V, noted for his asceticism but whose pontificate lasted scarcely six months, permitted them to live as hermits in the strict observance of the Rule of Saint Francis.
+Celestine absolved them of their vows of obedience to their Franciscan superiors, and constituted them as a separate group of “Poor Hermits” who could live at the monasteries of the Celestines.
 He also named Cardinal Napoleone Orsini as cardinal-protector.

-After the abdication of Celestine V, his successor, Boniface VIII, revoked all Celestine's concessions, and the Clareni emigrated to Greece, where some of them attacked the legality of the papal action.
+After the abdication of Celestine V, his successor, Boniface VIII, revoked all of Celestine’s concessions, and the Clareni emigrated to Greece, where some of them attacked the legality of the pope’s action.
 The Conventuals persuaded Boniface that the Clareni still held for Celestine and did not recognize Boniface as pope.
-He then persuaded the Patriarch of Constantinople to take measures against them, and they moved to Thessaly.
-Seeking to defend themselves against the calumny, they returned to Italy, where their leader, Fra Liberatus, attempted a vindication of their rights, first with Boniface VIII (d.
+He then persuaded the Patriarch of Constantinople, John XII, to take measures against them, and they moved to Thessaly.
+Seeking to defend themselves against this calumny, they returned to Italy where their leader, Fra Liberatus, attempted a vindication of their rights, first with Boniface VIII (d.
 11 October 1303), and then with Benedict XI, who also died prematurely (7 July 1304).
-On his journey to Clement V (1305–1314) at Lyon, Liberatus died (1307), and Angelo da Clareno succeeded to the leadership of the community.
+On his journey to Clement V (1305–1314) at Lyon in 1307, Liberatus died, and Angelo da Clareno succeeded him as leader of the community.

 Angelo remained in Central Italy until 1311, when he went to Avignon, where he was protected by his patrons Cardinals Giacomo Colonna and Napoleone Orsini Frangipani.
 There, he successfully defended himself against a charge of heresy that had been brought against him.
 He was finally acquitted after a tedious and searching examination.